derekkg/derekkg.github.io/_posts/2014-01-08-raspberry-pi-based-e36-in-car-infotainment.md

 ##Project
 The Raspberry Pi is the central controller for this project.
 It is connected to the IBUS via the USB adapter, and controls the RN-52 Bluetooth adapter via GPIO and Serial communications.
-Capabilities:
-This project has the ability to play music from Bluetooth over the CD input of the radio, read most button presses on the radio, and display a select set of characters on the display (See characters below).
+It has the ability to play music from Bluetooth over the CD input of the radio, read most button presses on the radio, and display a select set of characters on the display (See characters below).

 Pictures of display